By the end, the breadth and depth of our collective knowledge was far beyond what anyone could expect from any high school course in any subject.

 2. Projects that are relevant, or at least fun.

 Just like when I was learning, student need to be able to explore.
 Let them work on their own projects, and have enough knowledge as a teacher to instruct them when they get stuck (or better yet, brainstorm with them).
 If everyone having a customized project is out of the question, at least have them work on something relevant.
 The last two projects in the class I teach were regrettably based on file input/output and matrix sums.
-Why not let them work on a video game, or a search engine (it might sound complicated, but that’s the introductory course over at udacity), or some drawing/animation, a chat client, solve Sudoku puzzles, or even show them how to get data from Facebook with the Graph API.
+Why not let them work on a video game, or a search engine, or some drawing/animation, a chat client, solve Sudoku puzzles, or even show them how to get data from Facebook with the Graph API.
 All of these things can be sufficiently abstracted so that a student at any level can handle it, and each requires the ability to use certain constructs (basic networking for a chat client, matrix work for a sudoku, file I/O in parts of a search engine, etc.).
 Despite the wealth of interesting things they could have students do, it seems to me that the teachers just don’t want to come up with interesting projects, so they just have their students compute matrix sums over and over and over again.

 3. The ability to read others’ code.